Skip to main content

 Entitlement

-• a person of whom you are the relevant parent;
+• a person of whom the employee is the relevant parent;

 • a cohabitant of the employee;

-• a person, other than one specified in the above, who resides in the same household you.
+• a person, other than one specified in the above, who resides in the same household as the employee.

 A person is considered to be in need of significant care or support for a serious medical reason where, owing to the person’s disability, injury or illness, he or she requires such care or support that requires the presence of the employee at the place where the person is.